 The curriculum delivered in School is based on the IPC (International Primary Curriculum) which in turn is based on the National Curriculum Framework; EYFS goals for Literacy and Maths and then progress into OCR Life and Living Skills.
 Students will then study Functional Literacy and Numeracy at Entry Levels 1, 2 and 3 with a view to taking the OCR Functional Literacy and Numeracy tests.
 OCR Life & Living Skills at Entry 1 through 3, are a suite of modular areas of study focussing on practical skills and preparation for work.
 We also offer courses in arts, crafts and workshop skills accredited by WJEC, and students may also access GCSE courses, taught either in-house or at linked mainstream schools with our support.
 Weekly lessons are jointly planned by Teachers and Therapists to maximise engagement and progress for our students, as they strive for an independent future.

-St. Joseph’s School and College, students and pupils, are divided into Explorers, Discoverers and Adventurers; while the opportunities of the wider curriculum remain accessible to all.
+At St. Joseph’s, students are divided into Explorers, Discoverers and Adventurers; while the opportunities of the wider curriculum remain accessible to all.
 The Pathways are best described as ‘Stages before Ages’ and are closely aligned to the aspirational future Outcomes of the students in their adult lives.

 Impact of the Curriculum